pinakisar/pinakisar.github.io/_pages/home.md

 <a href="{{ site.url }}{{ site.baseurl }}/research" class="chip">CO2 Sequestration</a>
 </div>

-Hi.
-At IIT Kharagpur, I lead the <bold>Environmental Microbiology and Genomics Laboratory</bold>.
+At IIT Kharagpur, I lead the <b>Environmental Microbiology and Genomics Laboratory</b>.
 Our major research activity is focused on exploring environmental microbiomes and their biotechnological potentials using a combination of multi-omics and geo-analytical approaches.
 This includes elucidation of microbial community compositions and function, species interaction, bio-geo interactions and deciphering the details of the community function and its environmental regulation.

 <div class="callout callout-success" markdown="0">
 <div class="callout-title"><i class="fa-solid fa-graduation-cap callout-icon"></i> Looking for PhDs </div>
-<p>We are welcoming for PhD applications from students interested in: environmental microbiology, marine microbiology, bioinformatics, genomics and exploratory research. |</p>
+<p>We are welcoming for PhD applications from students interested in: <b>environmental microbiology, marine microbiology, bioinformatics, genomics </b> and <b> exploratory research </b>. </p>
 </div>

 <div class="banner-frame" markdown="0">